Apprenticeship in Germany: License for educating apprentices

 To employ and to educate apprentices requires a specific license.
 The AdA – Ausbildung der Ausbilder – "Education of the Educators" license needs to be acquired by a training at the chamber of industry and commerce.

 The masters complete this license course within their own master's coursework.
 The training and examination of new masters is only possible for masters who have been working several years in their profession and who have been accepted by the chambers as a trainer and examiner.

 Academic professionals, e.g., engineers, seeking this license need to complete the AdA during or after their university studies, usually by a one-year evening course.

 The holder of the license is only allowed to train apprentices within his own field of expertise.
 For example, a mechanical engineer would be able to educate industrial mechanics, but not e.g., laboratory assistants or civil builders.

 After the apprenticeship of trade and craft professions

 When the apprenticeship is ended, the former apprentice now is considered a journeyman.
-He may choose to go on his journeyman years-travels.
+He may choose to travel as a wandering journeyman.